Coronavirus: EU chief says bloc was 'too late' on vaccine approvals | DW | 10.02.2021

 In the plenary session on Wednesday, the Commission president said the bloc had been too late to authorize vaccines and that it had placed too much confidence in vaccine suppliers.

-"We were late on the approvals.
-We were too optimistic when it came to mass production, and perhaps we were too confident that what we ordered would actually be delivered on time."
+"We were too late on the approvals.
+And perhaps we were too sure that what we ordered would actually arrive on time," von der Leyen said.

 "We need to ask ourselves why this was the case and what lessons we can draw from this experience."